a-domingu/tbcnn2/documentation/Instructions.md

  - Batch: You can choose the batch size.

-You also have a `parameters.txt` file in your directory, which contains the previous parameters.
-In case you want to train the CNN using other parameters, you can edit the `parameters.txt` file and modify the values. *IMPORTANT: You should only modify the value, not the name of the parameter.*
+You also have a `parameters.py` file in your directory, which contains the previous parameters.
+In case you want to train the CNN using other parameters, you can edit the `parameters.py` file and modify the values. *IMPORTANT: You should only modify the value, not the name of the parameter.*

 **Note**: If you just want to test the program instead of training the whole network, the folder value should be `sets_short` instead of `sets`.